microsoft/vscode-docs/docs/remote/containers.md

 The steps are similar to those above:

-1. Start VS Code, run the **Remote-Containers: Open Folder in Container...** command from the Command Palette (`kbstyle(F1)`) or quick actions Status bar item, and select the project folder you'd like to set up the container for.
+1. Start VS Code, run the **Remote-Containers: Open Folder in Container...** command from the Command Palette (`kbstyle(F1)`) or quick actions Status bar item, and select the project folder you would like to set up the container for.

     > **Tip:** If you want to edit the container's contents or settings before opening the folder, you can run **Remote-Containers: Add Development Container Configuration Files...** instead.